 More popular esports games

 The best esports bookmakers support a variety of payment methods and global currencies, including Singapore dollars (SGD).
-Popular deposit options include:
+Popular deposit options at SG betting sites include:

 - Credit card